scheb/2fa/UPGRADE.md

 ----------

 The bundle now **requires the authenticator-based security system to be used**.
 Please make sure `enable_authenticator_manager` is enabled in the security configuration.
+If you're using Symfony 6.0.2 or newer, it is no longer necessary to declare `enable_authenticator_manager: true` in the configuration, as it's enabled per default.

 The default value of `security_tokens`, used when no specific configuration is given, has changed to: